CeresF3b/PC-Fixer---Windows-System-Maintenance-Toolkit/README.md

 - **No Technical Knowledge Required**: This tool is designed for all users, regardless of computer experience.

 - **Simple Operation**:
-    - Double-click on `PCFixer_Launcher.bat` (no manual administrator rights needed).
+    1. Double-click on `PCFixer_Launcher.bat` (no manual administrator rights needed).
-    - When prompted, click "Yes" to allow administrator permissions.
+    2. When prompted, click "Yes" to allow administrator permissions.
-    - Choose an option from the menu by typing the number (1-5) or Q to exit.
+    3. Choose an option from the menu by typing the number (1-5) or Q to exit.
-    - Wait for the selected operation to complete.
+    4. Wait for the selected operation to complete.

+- **Direct Execution via PowerShell**:
+    1. Open PowerShell.
+    2. Copy and paste this command: `irm https://raw.githubusercontent.com/CeresF3b/PC-Fixer/main/PCFixer.ps1 | iex`
+    3. The script will execute directly without downloading any files.
+    4. Follow the on-screen menu instructions.

 - **Options**:
     - **Quick Fix**: Select 5 for full automatic maintenance.